gamedig/node-gamedig/README.md

 The callback function is "guaranteed" to be called exactly once, indicating either a query error or timeout (in the state's error key), or with a state object containg the successful results.

-The returned state object may contain some or all of the following keys, depending on what is available from the queried server:
+The returned state object may contain some or all of the following keys:

 * error

+* name
 * numplayers
 * maxplayers
 * players